WCRSyyc/diy-blinky-bot/Witch.md

 ![transistors inserted through hatband](pictures/Witch-mounted-transistors.png "transistors inserted through hatband")

-* Working from the backside, use a 6cm yellow wire to wirewrap the positive lead of the capacitor closest to the center to the collector of the transistor nearest the edge.&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side.&nbsp; Then solder and trim the positive leg of the capacitor to ½ cm.
+* Working from the backside, use a 6cm yellow wire to wirewrap the positive lead of the capacitor closest to the centre to the collector of the transistor nearest the edge.&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side.&nbsp; Then solder and trim the positive leg of the capacitor to ½ cm.

-* Use another 6cm yellow wire to wirewrap the positive lead of the capacitor nearest the edge to the collector of the transistor closest to the center.&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side.&nbsp; Then solder and trim the positive lead of the capacitor to ½ cm.
+* Use another 6cm yellow wire to wirewrap the positive lead of the capacitor nearest the edge to the collector of the transistor closest to the centre.&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side.&nbsp; Then solder and trim the positive lead of the capacitor to ½ cm.

 ![transistor collectors wired to positive of capacitors](pictures/Witch-wired-transistors.png "transistor collectors wired to positive of capacitors")

-* Use a 4cm yellow wire to wirewrap the negative lead of the capacitor closest to the center to the base of the transistor closest to the center.&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side.&nbsp; Then solder and trim the negative lead of the capacitor to ½ cm.
+* Use a 4cm yellow wire to wirewrap the negative lead of the capacitor closest to the centre to the base of the transistor closest to the centre.&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side.&nbsp; Then solder and trim the negative lead of the capacitor to ½ cm.

 * Use a 7cm yellow wire to wirewrap the negative lead of the capacitor to the base of the transistor (each closest to the edge).&nbsp; Check to make sure that the capacitors are positioned appropriately on the front side, then solder and trim the negative lead of the capacitor to ½ cm.